Leo Berne's Beautiful Photos Make Taipei Look Like Paradise

-If you have no idea what a Taipei is, imagine it as a sort of Tokyo with cheaper taxis and less tourists.
-A city in which you’ll find a karaoke bar full of passed-out locals a five-minute walk from a Confucius temple.
+If you have no clue what Taipei is like, it’s kind of like Tokyo with cheaper taxis and less tourists.
+It’s a city where you’ll find a karaoke bar full of passed-out locals a five-minute walk from a Confucius temple.

 Conveniently, if you’re not about spending your entire time surrounded by neon advertisements, the Taiwanese capital is also just a short journey to some of the most beautiful wilderness I’ve ever had the pleasure of visiting.